kerrywang/Barrier_synchronization/Readme.md

 -	 gtmpi_counter.c
 -	 Re:_MPI_Barrier.txt

-Zip all the eight files into a file named FirstName_LastName_p2.zip.
+Place all the eight files into a folder named FirstName_LastName_p2, and zip it.
+Zip file name should be the same as the folder name.

 ## Grading